Douglas Academy: Associate schools

 These schools, as associate schools, are the main "feeder" schools for Douglas Academy.

 School badge

 The coat of arms on the school badge combines references to the school's geographical position and to the history of the grounds in which it is situated.
 It was designed by a student.
-The upper half, with its cross and roses, is part of the arms of the Burgh of Milngavie, while the lower half shows symbols associated with the Douglas family, owners for many generations of the Mains Estate on which the school stands.
+The upper half, with its cross and roses, is part of the arms of the Burgh of Milngavie, while the lower half is the arms of Douglas of Mains, owners for many generations of the Mains Estate on which the school stands.
 By tradition, the heart represents the heart of Bruce, taken by a member of the Douglas family on crusade against the Moors.
 The Gaelic motto "Neart-Tre-Eolas" means "Strength Through Knowledge".